 FRUIT-EATING - ITS BENEFITS AND PROBLEMS

-Fruit is mainly sugar and water with a low level of vital minerals.
-The potassium it contains is often somewhat toxic, and the balance of its minerals in not correct for most people.
-Fructose is a harmful sugar that puts on weight, and fruit is much too yin for regular use.
-This article discusses the controversial topic of fruit-eating.
+Fruit is mainly sugar and water, with a small amount of minerals and other nutrients.
+The potassium and some of the phosphorus fruit contains today is often somewhat toxic, and the balance of its minerals is not correct for most people.

 This section incorporates our own research findings and that of many others who have worked with those who eat fruit or have eaten a lot of fruit for a period of some years, in most cases.

 Birth defects.
 Mothers of unborn children are deeply affected by vegetarian, vegan and fruitarian diets.
-This can cause more birth defects due mainly to low zinc in the motherŐs body and a deficiency of the sulfur-bearing and other amino acids.
+This can cause more birth defects.
+This is due mainly to very low zinc in fruits, and a deficiency of the sulfur-bearing and other amino acids in fruitarian and vegetarian diets.
+Vegan diets are among the worst.

 Cardiovascular problems.
-This is also weakened by fruit-eating, apparently.
-It can cause a shortened lifespan, among other disorders and problems.
-Fructose affects copper metabolism, which may be the reason for the powerful effects on the cardiovascular system.
+Fruit can weaken this body system and can cause a shortened lifespan, among other disorders and problems.
+Fructose affects copper metabolism, which may be the reason for its negative effects on the cardiovascular system.

 Diabetic symptoms.
-The combination of low zinc, a higher-sugar diet and B-vitamin deficiencies that can develop may result in diabetic symptoms.
-The most prominent is often peripheral neuropathy, which causes tingling, burning or numbness in the extremities.
+The combination of low zinc, a higher-sugar diet, and B-vitamin deficiencies that can develop from eating too much fruit may result in diabetic symptoms.
+The most prominent is often peripheral neuropathy, which causes tingling, burning or numbness in the legs and feet and rarely in the hands or elsewhere.
 Other symptoms may include frequent urination, fatigue, depression and others.

 Weight gain.
 Many people believe that eating fruit will cause weight loss, and they are seriously disappointed.
 Fruit is not a low-calorie food.
-Also, eating sugar in any form causes weight gain by many mechanisms, such as stressing the insulin mechanism of the body, impairing the activity of the thyroid and adrenal glands, causing some water retention, damaging the kidneys and liver, which become toxic, and perhaps others.
+Also, eating sugar in any form causes weight gain by many mechanisms, such as stressing the insulin mechanism of the body, impairing the activity of the thyroid and adrenal glands, causing some water retention, and perhaps other mechanisms, as well.
+Yeast infestation from eating fruit can also cause bloating and weight gain.

 Pesticide poisoning.
 This occurs because most fruit is sprayed heavily, even if it is advertised as being organically grown.
 Even natural pesticides that must be used on fruit can build up in the body in a toxic fashion, affecting the liver and kidneys, in particular.

 Toxic metal poisoning.
-Those who eat a lot of fruit seem to be particularly prone to the accumulation of mercury and copper, perhaps because they lack the balancing element of zinc.
-The diets also lack sulfur-containing amino acids that are needed for liver detoxification of the metals and of many toxic chemicals as well.
+Those who eat a lot of fruit seem to be particularly prone to the accumulation of mercury and copper, perhaps because fruits lack the balancing element of zinc.
+High-fruit diets also lack sulfur-containing amino acids that are needed for liver detoxification of the metals and of many toxic chemicals as well.

 Mental/emotional symptoms.
 These are very common and include anxiety, depression, irritability, and even panic attacks.
 We know this because when a person who is eating a lot of fruit and having any of these symptoms stops eating fruit, often these symptoms vanish within a few days to a few weeks.
-If, however, the fruit habit went on for a long time, it can take longer to reverse the symptoms.
+If a person has eaten fruit for a long time, symptoms may take longer to reverse.
+The cause of the symptoms can be the upsetting effects of a high-sugar diet, or perhaps the effects of candida albicans infection, which produces alcohol and acetaldehyde in the body.

 Anger and belligerence.
-Another interesting symptom that occurs is the development of a stubborn, and often belligerent and angry nature.
+Another interesting symptom that occurs now and then is the development of a stubborn, and often belligerent and angry nature.
 This could be due to a zinc deficiency or perhaps a B-vitamin deficiency of some type.
+It may be due to a more yin condition, which makes a person more fearful and anxious.

 Loss of mental acuity.
-This might be due to yeast overgrowth in the central nervous system, in some cases, or perhaps various nutrient deficiencies that affect the brain.
+This symptom, also called brain fog, is very common in those who eat a lot of fruit and sometimes seen in those who eat any fruit at all.
+It is often due to yeast overgrowth in the brain.
 Low iodine may also play a role, or perhaps low levels of some of the B-complex vitamins.
 Taking supplements of these nutrients may help, but frequently they are not enough to stop the progress of this mental degeneration that is very sad to observe.

 Yin disease.
-Another symptom that is really a composite of many of those above, I refer to as yin disease.
-This is a general feeling of malaise or weakness, often coupled with some of the symptoms mentioned above.
+This condition is a composite of many of the symptoms listed above.
+I refer to it as yin disease because it is a general change in the body toward a very yin overall condition.
+Symptoms usually include a feeling of malaise or weakness, often coupled with some of the symptoms mentioned above.

 A shorter lifespan.
-There is no question that fruitarians shorten their lives, often significantly.
+In my experience, fruitarians shorten their lives, often significantly.
 Interestingly, they may live apparently healthfully for years, but suddenly their health declines and they die quickly at an earlier age than most other people.
 I do not know the exact cause, but it may have to do with depletion of some vital nutrient or the accumulation of a toxic substance due to fruit-eating.
+Eating food containing sugars also causes glycation, a toxic process that destroys the body eventually.

 WHY DOES FRUIT-EATING CAUSE THESE PROBLEMS?

-a) Most peopleŐs bodies today are already extremely yin.
+1. Most people’s bodies today are already extremely yin.
 Eating more yin food tends to unbalance their bodies even more.
 This tends to cause more weakness and illness in the body, even though fruit is a source of certain vitamins and other nutrients.
+This is very important to know!

-b) This is even more important if a person is a slow oxidizer (even more yin), if a person is ill (also more yin) or if the person eats large amounts of fruit.
-Eating more of a yin food tends to make the body more yin.
+2. The problem of becoming yin is even worse if a person is a slow oxidizer (even more yin), if a person is ill (also more yin) or if the person eats large amounts of fruit.
+Eating more of a yin food tends to make the body even more yin.

-d) Tropical fruits are even more yin, and thus the worst from this perspective.
+3. Tropical fruits are even more yin, and thus the worst from this perspective.
 They include common fruits such as bananas, pineapple, coconut in all forms and preparations, dates, figs, papaya, citrus fruits and others.
-It also includes the tropical fruit drinks such as noni, goji, nopal, acai and others (see Tropical Fruit Drinks).
+It also includes the tropical fruit drinks such as noni, goji, nopal, acai and others (see Tropical Fruit Drinks for more on this subject).
+A little of these is not too bad, but a lot is definitely very yin.

-f) Fruit juice is even worse.
-It is more yin and contains much more sugar and less fiber to buffer the acids and sugar in the fruit.
+5. Fruit juice is even more yin.
+It is more concentrated, contains much more sugar and less fiber to buffer the acids and sugars in the fruit.

-g) For much more on this serious problem with fruit, read Yin Disease on this website.
+For much more on the serious problem of yin with fruit, read Yin Disease and other articles about yin and yang on this website.

 2. Fruit upsets the blood sugar level and causes excessive insulin release.
-The higher sugar content of almost all fruit causes this reaction.
-This adds stress to the body, can cause weight gain or impair weight loss, and cause other imbalances deep inside the cells.
+The relatively high sugar content of almost all fruit causes this reaction.
+This adds stress to the body, can cause weight gain or impair weight loss, and causes other imbalances deep inside the cells.

 Many people are unaware of the high sugar content of most fruit.
 It can be extremely high, especially with fruit juices, dried fruit or fruit that is packed or dipped in sugar.
 These are even worse than eating fresh fruit.